 Many people experience insomnia after surgery.
-This could be due to pain, discomfort, anxiety, or disruptions in routine.
-The medications that doctors use during or after surgery can also contribute to sleeping difficulties.
+This could be due to pain, anxiety, or disruptions in routine.
+The medications that doctors use during or after surgery may also contribute to sleeping difficulties.

 Although quality sleep is important for healing and recovery, sleep disturbances are commonplace in the

 This article explores insomnia after surgery, including its potential causes, symptoms, and treatment options.

 The duration of insomnia after surgery can last anywhere from days to weeks.
 However, evidence suggests it is usually short term.